YosysHQ/nextpnr/docs/archapi.md

 ### const\_range\<BelBucketId\> getBelBuckets() const

-Return a list of all BEL buckets on the device.
+Return a list of all bel buckets on the device.

 ### IdString getBelBucketName(BelBucketId bucket) const

-Return the name of this BEL bucket.
+Return the name of this bel bucket.

 ### BelBucketId getBelBucketByName(IdString bucket\_name) const